University of Timbuktu: History of Timbuktu

+The development of Timbuktu as an intellectual and scholarly centre primarily occurred in the 15th-16th centuries, reaching its peak in the 16th century when scholars in Timbuktu began to produce their own scholarly literature.
+When Ibn Battuta visited Timbuktu in 1352 he had nothing to say about Islamic learning there, but by a century later notable scholars had begun to settle in the town.
+Some scholars came from as far as Egypt, Fez, Awjila, Ghadames, and Tuat.
+Timbuktu subsequently acquired a reputation for Islamic learning and scholarship within the Sahel and North Africa.
+The 16th century is considered to be Timbuktu's intellectual "golden era", which was brought to an end by the invasion of Moroccan forces in 1591.

 According to African scholar Shamil Jeppie in The Meanings of Timbuktu:

 Timbuktu is a repository of history, a living archive which anybody with a concern for African history should be acquainted with.
 Timbuktu may be hard to get to but it played an essential role as a centre of scholarship under the Songhay state until the invasion from the rulers of Marrakesh in 1591, and even thereafter it was revived.

-After Timbuktu was occupied in 1591 following the Battle of Tondibi, teaching in the Timbuktu mosques declined.
+After Timbuktu was occupied in 1591 following the Battle of Tondibi, teaching in Timbuktu declined.
 Soon after, scholars of Timbuktu emigrated to other learning centers.
-In 1593, Sultan Ahmad I al-Mansur cited "disloyalty" as the reason for arresting, and subsequently killing or exiling, many of Timbuktu's scholars, including Ahmad Baba al Massufi.
+In 1593, Sultan Ahmad I al-Mansur cited "disloyalty" as the reason for arresting, and subsequently killing or exiling, many of Timbuktu's scholars, including Ahmad Baba al Massufi, who was deported to Morocco.